| Home |

 Arch Deal Cypress Gardens, FL: In June of 1975, Arch Deal made a skydive as part of a promotional stunt for Channel 8 News.
 His parachute failed to open and he fell 3,000 feet into "loose soil" in an orange grove.
 Spectators found him there alive thirty minutes later.
 Deal returned to skydiving and has made 4,500 jumps since his accident, many of them as head of the Miller Brewing Company's skydiving team.

 Lois Frotten Marstons Mills, MA: In July of 1962, a day after becoming engaged, Lois Frotten and her fiancé celebrated with their first skydive.
 Unfortunately, Frotten's foot became tangled in the rigging and her main parachute never fully opened.
 However at a low altitude it began to blossom and so she stopped tumbling and fell feet first into Mystic Lake.
 Two bystanders saw her fall and went out in a motorboat to retrieve her.
 By that time her jumpmaster had reached her and was there to help her into the boat.
 Frotten broke her nose and several vertebrae, but outside of a week in the hospital and some time in a back brace, she was fine.
+See the Travel Destinations page for a picture of Mystic Lake.

 Sharon McLelland Queensville, Ontario, Canada: In September of 1994, McLelland's main parachute malfunctioned and she failed to deploy her reserve.
 Aided by the streaming parachute and a landing in soft dirt, McLelland's first reaction was to apologize to her instructor for not using her reserve.